Cognitive resource theory: Fiedler contingency model

-Cognitive Resource Theory
+Cognitive resource theory

-The cognitive resources of a leader refers to their experience, intelligence, competence and task-relevant knowledge.
+The cognitive resources of a leader refers to their experience, intelligence, competence, and task-relevant knowledge.

 Blades undertook studies in army mess halls, investigating the effect of group member and leader intelligence on overall organisational performance.
 The effect of intelligence on performance was influenced by how directive the leader was and both the leader's and members' motivation.
 He concluded that a leader's knowledge can only contribute to performance if it is efficiently communicated, hence requiring a directive leader and also a compliant group that is willing to undertake the commands of the leader.
 A further study on military cadets measuring levels of interpersonal stress and intelligence showed intelligence to be impaired under conditions of stress.